rifkikesepara/toyota32bitproject/client/README.md

 |setScrollerRef|_function(ref)_|The function that sets the reference of the table's scroller|
 |style|_object_|`Defines the style of the table.`|
 |isRefreshed|_function_|`Returns true if the user clicks the refresh button on the table.`

+---

+# Custom Hooks

+### \*useGetData

+This hook is used for fetching data from an api at certain time intervals.
+With using this hook you can manuplate the data that you fetched from the api, with passing a function in it.
+You can change the fetching time so data will be fetched slower or faster by whatever time you changed.
+Returns the fetched data.

+    useGetData(url: string, timeout: number, then: function)

+---

+### \*useGetDataOnce

+This hook is used for fetching data for once depending on the value that you give the hook.
+With using this hook you can manuplate the data that you fetched from the api, with passing a function in it.
+You can change the dependency value so that data will be fetched one more time.
+Return the fetched data.

+    useGetDataOnce(url: string, dependency: any, then: function)

+---

+### \*useAlert

+This hook gives you the ability to access the alert component's context so that you can manipulate variables of alert such as messeage type **(success, error)** , alert message, alert duration and the thing that you want to do after alert is finished

+    const{setAlert} = useAlert();
+    setAlert(message: string, type: string, duration: number, onFinish: function);